ImperialOctopus/worlds-to-follow/docs/03-arts/02-contact.md

 speed="enhancement"
 title="Telepathic Bond"
 subtitle="Spell enhancement">
-While concentrating on Telepathy, you may set up a temporary _trace_ as an action.
+While concentrating on Telepathy, you may set up a temporary trace as an action.
 All affected creatures must be willing.
-The spell becomes _traced_ on all affected creatures, without rendering them helpless.
-When _traced_ in this manner, its cost is zero.
-Any affected creature may dismiss the _trace_ at any time, dismissing it on all affected creatures.
+The spell becomes trace on all affected creatures, without rendering them helpless.
+When trace in this manner, its cost is zero.
+Any affected creature may dismiss the trace at any time, dismissing it on all affected creatures.
 </AbilityCard>

 #### Arcane Tunnelling